 “We’re going on an Adventure!”

-To send flowers in memory of Cam Slugoski, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Cam Slugoski, please visit our Heartfelt Sympathies Store.

 Those were words we’d always hear at grandpa’s.
 He would never say, “not today,” or “maybe later” -- because that could mean missing out on something unexpected and great.